 Can furloughed employees undertake work for other organisations while receiving these payments?

 If the employee has more than one employer, each job is treated differently, and each company can apply for furlough separately.
 Employees can be furloughed in one job and continue working for another employer, or be furloughed in both jobs.
-The scheme only prevents the employee from doing any work for the same employer that has furloughed them or any connected organisations.
+The scheme only prevents the employee from doing any work during the hours recorded as furlough for the same employer that has furloughed them or any connected organisations.

 The updated guidance also covers situations where an employee may be offered new employment while on furlough.
 This is permitted under the scheme, albeit subject to any restrictions in the relevant employment contract prohibiting additional employment.
 This means, in practice, an employee could receive 80% of their wages from their existing employer through furlough, plus the wages they receive from a new employer.
 An employer that takes on a new employee who has been furloughed from another company, must complete Statement C in the gov.uk starter checklist.

 Can furlough apply to PSCs that employ the owner?